 We have something of a wall problem.
 Or a lack of wall problem, depending on where you stand.

-On the west side, there’s an old wooden retaining wall made out of creosote-soaked sleepers (railroad ties to).
+On the west side, there’s an old wooden retaining wall made out of creosote-soaked sleepers (railroad ties to most).
 It might have been OK a few decades back, but it’s cactus now and needs replacing.
 Not a huge drama, it’s been failing for a while and mostly just means the outside edge of the garden is a bit rounded and stretched out from where it used to be.

 The south side, however, is a different deal.
 The deck and pool edging are heading down the hill, and we really need to stop them before it gets much worse.
 The edging is pulling away from the pool, meaning that water can get in and accelerate the process, while the deck is already a couple inches downhill from where it started.